 ~/.ssh/known_hosts files are correctly configured.
 See Generating and Distributing Key Value Pairs.

-Install a WebLogic Server instance in the base directory,
+Install an Oracle WebLogic Server instance in the base directory,

 > java -jar wls_jrf_generic.jar

 See Starting the Installation Program in Installing and Configuring Oracle WebLogic Server and Coherence.

 Create a WebLogic domain using the Configuration Wizard on the machine which hosts the Administration Server only.

 Subsequently, when you start the Administration Server, it will use the configuration in the